NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Structural Decomposition

 For our algorithms, it is necessary not merely to know that this $3$-clique-sum decomposition exists, but also to find it, in NC.
 Efficient decomposition algorithms are known for $K_{3,3}$-minor-free graphs and for $K_5$-minor-free graphs~\cite{Asa-TCS-85,ReeLi-LATIN-08}, but they are sequential, and we are not aware of such algorithms for the general case.
 In previous work on sequential flow algorithms we avoided this issue by assuming that the decomposition was given as part of the input~\cite{ChaEpp-JGAA-13}.
 Fortunately, in our new results, we do not need the decomposition to be efficient; it merely needs to be in NC.

-A subset of three vertices is a \emph{separator} if its removal would increase the number of connected components of the remaining graph.
+\begin{definition} A subset of three vertices is a \emph{separator} if its removal would increase the number of connected components of the remaining graph.
+We define a family of separators to be \emph{laminar} when no two vertices from any one separator in the family are separated by any other separator in the family. \end{definition}

 We are interested in finding a decomposition of a given graph, assumed to be from a one-crossing-minor-free family, by minimal separators of at most three vertices.
 However, this decomposition is not unique; for instance $K_{3,3}$ has two incompatible minimal separators, the two sides of its bipartition.
-We define a family of separators to be \emph{laminar} when no two vertices from any one separator in the family are separated by any other separator in the family.
-There exist graphs (such as the wheel graph) for which there are quadratically many separating triples, most pairs of which are non-laminar, but maximal laminar sets of separating triples in planar graphs may be found sequentially in linear time~\cite{EppRee-18}.
+There exist graphs (such as the wheel graph) for which there are quadratically many separating triples, most pairs of which are non-laminar, but maximal laminar sets of separating triples in planar graphs may be found sequentially in linear time~\cite{EppRee-SODA-19}.
 Our graphs are non-planar, and again we are only interested in membership in NC.

 \begin{lemma} We can find a maximal laminar family of separators of size $\le 3$, in any graph, in NC. \end{lemma}